FamilySearch/pewpew/guide/src/old-version-diffs.md

   Notably, the `if()` function can be replaced by the ternary operator.
   - Additionally, the context-dependent `collect()` function was removed and replaced with a more specific config syntax.
+  - Due to JS `==` operator comparing objects by reference, whereas pewpew 0.5.x expressions used it to compare by value, a `val_eq()` function was added to perform by-value comparison on any data.

 Even though a full JS runtime is included, expressions (particularly those used in Templates) must still be simple inline expressions[^note].